videofeedback/MIDI_Tutorial_Part2/README.md

 All these featurea can't be located at level blueprint.
 (I can't)...
 I'll appreciate your colaboration.
 Note: Yes, I can find those on the "Detail" tab of the CinemaCameraActor, but I need to grab those elements from a BLueprint.
 If you have a working solution, please make a blueprint and copy "File.uasset" and send it to videofeedback@gmail.com (Subject "WANTED") and a brief explanation of how did you found those elements.
+Only five different alternatives will be accepted, but everyone can submit your solution and all the solutions will be shared with the community.
 You will be rewarded with 50 (VideoFeedback's NFTs (https://opensea.io/collection/ramiroslabfirstedition) ) *

+Your name or any desire information will be published to the Open Source community (if desire).
+I appreciate your contribution.

 [![Wanted](https://github.com/videofeedback/MIDI_Tutorial_Part2/blob/main/images/wanted_v1.png)

 *The VideoFeedback NFT project is attached to multiple projects.
 It doesn't represents a monetary value, but can be traded in the open market.
 Do not assume that these NFTs can be traded at any price.
-This is still a project and there is no economic promiss other that the NFT community is willing to trade.
+This is still a project and there is no economic promisses other that the NFT community is willing to trade.